Justification via Other's Beliefs

 We may also justify our beliefs using other’s beliefs.
 For example, someone may believe that the sun’s light comes from nuclear reactions because their teacher believes it.
-Alternatively, one could listen to why their teacher believes the sun’s light comes from nuclear reactions, study the requisite math and physics, and judge for themself whether their teacher’s justification was valid.
+Alternatively, one could listen to why their teacher believes the sun’s light comes from nuclear reactions, study the requisite math and physics, and judge for themselves whether their teacher’s justification was valid.

 Frequently, we combine these approaches; for example, we may study enough nuclear physics to feel comfortable accepting our teacher’s opinion.
-In this case, we are justifying our belief partially on our own knowledge and reasoning, and partly on our teacher’s belief.
+In this case, we are justifying our belief partially on our knowledge and reasoning, and partly on our teacher’s belief.

 When we justify our beliefs using other’s beliefs, we open ourselves up to two problems: